-What is less clear from the data are the experiences of people whose information does not get captured in local HMIS databases.
+What is less clear from the data are the experiences of people whose information does not get captured in HMIS data.
 HDIS includes data from programs that receive many types of state and federal funding, but does not include programs that primarily serve people who have experienced domestic violence, or providers affiliated with Tribal communities.
 The Council and its partners have identified some of these limitations in currently available data.

 Examples include:

-- Those living in overcrowded housing situations, who are doubled-up, or are couch surfing, many of whom identify as Hispanic or Latinx, are Native American or Indigenous, or may be young adults.
-These groups may not access homelessness services for reasons including ineligibility, not being prioritized for services, or not self-identifying as needing homelessness services and are therefore likely underrepresented in this data. - People experiencing unsheltered homelessness who are not in contact with any service providers through outreach or other situations. - Communities who do not feel comfortable accessing government-funded services, such as those with a mistrust of state and local governments and publicly-funded services.
+- Those living in overcrowded housing situations or who are doubled-up or couch surfing, many of whom identify as Hispanic or Latinx, are Native American or Indigenous, or may be young adults.
+These groups may not access homelessness services for reasons including ineligibility or not being prioritized for services and are therefore likely underrepresented in this data. - People experiencing unsheltered homelessness who are not in contact with any service provider through outreach or other service.

+- Communities who do not feel comfortable accessing government-funded services, such as those with historical mistrust of state and local governments.
 Since HDIS tracks service utilization, these groups would not be reflected in the data. - Data collection efforts do not reach all populations effectively.
 For example, Tribal communities in California report rates of homelessness up to 50%, however, there are no current methods of accurate data collection across Tribal communities.
 Tribal-affiliated service providers are not required to report data to HMIS and Tribal communities are rarely included in Point-in-Time counts.
 Therefore, data on homelessness in these communities is not accurately represented in HDIS. - Within each of these demographic categories, there are important intersections with other demographics, such as age, LGBTQ+ identities, disability status, and/or family structure.
-For example, subpopulations that exist based on nationality or other factors within racial and ethnic groups, can experience homelessness at widely varying rates that are hidden when data is shown at a high level.
+For example, subpopulations within racial and ethnic groups, based on nationality or other factors, can experience homelessness at widely varying rates that are hidden when combined with other groups.